stefantalpalaru/django-pygments/README.md

 <pre lang="python">....</pre>
 ```
 - See the view and demo template for examples on how to use the
-  "pygmentify" and "pygmentify\_inline" filters (the later is rather
+  "pygmentify" and "pygmentify\_inline" filters (the latter is rather
-  useful for RSS feeds) or the "pygment" tag.
+  useful for RSS feeds, because it inlines CSS styles by passing
+  `noclasses=True` to `pygments.formatters.HtmlFormatter`) or the
+  "pygment" tag.
 - While using the "pygment" template tag, you can pass keyword arguments
   that you would pass to Pygments HtmlFormatter class constructor by
   passing them as with keyword arguments along with the pygment tag.
 Look